modiimedia/contentful-hugo/readme.md

     fileExtension: yaml

 repeatableTypes:
-# feteches all the entries of a content type and places them in a directory.
+# fetches all the entries of a content type and places them in a directory.
 # Generated files will be named after their Entry ID in Contentful.
   - id: posts
     directory: /content/posts/